larsmw/ctrl/README.md

 # ctrl
-A drupal crontrol profile to manage my "infrastructure"
+A drupal controller site to manage my "infrastructure"